What to Wear For a Dance Photoshoot

 To get inspired, it’s worth looking at NYC Dance Project where they combine dance and fashion in breathtaking action shots.

-If you are ever in doubt about what to wear for a dance shoot, choose tight-fitting leggings or cycling shorts with a crop top or a classic leotard.
+If you are ever in doubt about what to wear for a dance photoshoot, choose tight-fitting leggings or cycling shorts with a crop top or a classic leotard.
 This way you will show off your physique as well as your clean lines in the action poses you’re striking.

 The most important thing is to ask yourself what is the purpose for your dance images.
 If it’s for your social media, then you can be as creative as possible with your outfit choices.
 If it’s primarily for your dance auditions be mindful to create a look that a company or a brand you’re auditioning for is looking for.
 Whether it’s a classic leotard or a contemporary dress make sure it fits you well and makes you look and feel good.